Travelopia/wordpress-ai/src/editor/js/alt-text-generator/README.md

 ## Best Practices

-1. **Always provide `window.travAi`**: Components will exit gracefully if missing, but no UI will render
+1. **Always provide `window.travelopiaWpAi`**: Components will exit gracefully if missing, but no UI will render
 2. **Use observed attributes for state**: Leverage reactive attribute changes instead of manual updates
 3. **Listen to custom events**: Hook into events for logging, analytics, or additional functionality
 4. **Handle errors externally**: Listen to `alttext:error` events for user notifications